coworkbuffalo/coworkbuffalo.github.com/faq/index.markdown

 [Nick Quaranto](http://twitter.com/qrush), [Kevin Purdy](http://twitter.com/kevinpurdy), [Dan Magnuszewski](http://twitter.com/magnachef), and [Brian Fending](http://twitter.com/fending), with [Kevin Christner](http://twitter.com/sailflyer) joining later on.
 They are not doing this with the hopes of retiring early.
 They just want to try creating something neat and helpful for semi-nomadic workers like themselves.

 * ### What’s the coffee situation?
 We buy local or regional coffee roasted _very_ recently: [Joe Bean](http://joebeanroasters.com/), [Public Espresso](http://www.publicespresso.com/), sometimes [Gimme Coffee](http://www.gimmecoffee.com/), and often bags that the founders and friends bring in.

-We make batches of coffee twice daily in a [Chemex](http://www.chemexcoffeemaker.com/), and offer individual pour-over [Hario V60 cups](http://www.gimmecoffee.com/galleries/brewing_at_home_part_5_pour_ov/) for when you need in-between beans.
-We have mugs, but you are very welcome to bring your coolest mug, too.
+We make coffee in a [Chemex](http://www.chemexcoffeemaker.com/) carafe, and offer individual pour-over [Hario V60 cups](http://www.gimmecoffee.com/galleries/brewing_at_home_part_5_pour_ov/).
 For those more needing a walk, or off-hours coffee, there are the usual Dunkin' Donuts, Starbucks, and Spot options within walking distance.

 * ### Where can I eat nearby?
 Nick created a [handy-scan grid of Buffalo’s food trucks](http://coworkbuffalo.com/food/), so you can see when they’re on Main Streeet or otherwise nearby.
 In more stationary eats, we have [Sue's New York Deli](http://www.suesnydeli.com/), [Seabar](http://seabarsushi.com/), the [Washington Market](http://thewashingtonmarket.com/), and [Dinosaur Bar-B-Que](http://www.dinosaurbarbque.com/).